 - Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
 If a family member has allergies or asthma, think about changing your home’s air filter more regularly to help with their symptoms.

 Now you’re possibly wondering how to replace your furnace filter.
 Obviously this will vary depending on what furnace you have, but normally:

-At Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 239-908-6991 or schedule an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to reveal an open compartment.